csi — camera sensors

 readable() bool

-Returns if there’s an image ready to be returned by CSI.snapshot so that any call to snapshot will not block.
+Returns True if there is an image ready to be returned by CSI.snapshot so a call to snapshot will not block.

 Returns the current pixformat if called with no arguments.